johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 > When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must sum to 100%
 >
-> -- Sherlock Thomas Bayes Holmes (Jonathan Warden)
+> -- Sherlock Thomas Bayes Holmes

 ## Updating Beliefs based on Evidence